 Siblings of those diagnosed with Dravet Syndrome have to experience many things that you would never wish your child to see: prolonged seizures, ambulance trips, hospital intervention and challenging behaviour, to name just a few.

-They also need to adapt to the day-to-day pressures of living with Dravet Syndrome - the fact that there are times when plans are cancelled, holidays not possible, sleepovers just too intense and the simple fact that their Mum and Dad are stressed, worried and exhausted.
-They may also experience those feelings of isolation that often go alongside the pressures of living with a disabled sibling.
+They also need to adapt to the day-to-day pressures of living with Dravet Syndrome: the fact that there are times when plans are cancelled, holidays are not possible, sleepovers just too intense and the simple fact that their mum and dad are stressed, worried and exhausted.
+They may also experience those feelings of isolation or guilt that often go alongside the pressures of living with a disabled sibling.

 Supporting super siblings

-If you think your super sibling might be struggling, there are specialist sibling support groups that you may find helpful, such as the organisation Sibs, which provides useful information and support for siblings of disabled children, and for parents too.
+If you think your super sibling might be struggling, there are specialist sibling support groups that you may find helpful, such as the organisation Sibs, which provides useful information and support for children and adult siblings who have a brother or sister who is disabled, and for parents too.